 Dangerous Permissions That Third-Party Camera Apps Request

 Obviously, third-party camera apps require a couple of dangerous permission to function.
-One is Camera for taking pictures and write-storage to save the imaged edited.
+One is a Camera for taking pictures and write-storage to save the image edited.
 However, it was discovered that the applications are requesting an average of five dangerous permissions and one application asking for 7 dangerous permissions.
 What are these dangerous permissions?

 - Thirteen applications want to access your GPS location